Last updated 29th August, 2025

 Modern prefab extensions are nothing like those ugly, grey concrete slab buildings you may be thinking of.
 You can also customise them to your tastes while staying within budget.

 Adding a prefab extension onto your home can actually increase the value of your property by up to 23 per cent if you add on another bedroom and en-suite, while an extra bathroom increases the value by 6 per cent.
-The reason for this is because space is a sought-after commodity, along with additional bathrooms which are a huge selling point.
+The reason for this is that space is a sought-after commodity, along with additional bathrooms, which are a huge selling point.

 To ensure that your prefab extension adds value to your property, you need to make sure that you have a budget in mind, so you don’t end up overspending.
 This is especially important if you plan to sell your home, as you do not want to spend more money that you won’t get in return, as this will leave you with no return on investment.